Hear from the experts

 None of this applies to managers of funds of funds.
 As their decisions have no CGT implications, they’re free to pick the best investments at any given time.
 The common response from MPS and DFM managers is that their activity helps to manage CGT liabilities by using up tax-free allowances over the course of a tax year.

 For clients of a very particular level of wealth, this may be true.
 But with the CGT allowance coming down, the number of clients who will be hurt by this, rather than benefitting from it, will increase.
-Furthermore, the design of the VT Downing Fox Funds range means you can easily replicate this benefit, while also fine tuning your clients’ risk profiles as they walk life’s financial path.
+Furthermore, the design of the MGTS Downing Fox Funds range means you can easily replicate this benefit, while also fine tuning your clients’ risk profiles as they walk life’s financial path.
 For many clients, this will be a big ‘value add’ service from their adviser.

-The VT Downing Fox Funds Range
+The MGTS Downing Fox Funds Range

 • If your client is invested in the 60% equity fund, you can switch all, or part, of their holding into a 50/50 mix of the 80% equity fund and the 40% equity fund.
 This will not only trigger the desired CGT gain/loss but will also maintain the same underlying holdings and exposures with no time out of the market.